filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 ## Running Pact in a Deployment Pipeline (CI/CD)

-For a complete guide of integrating Pact into your CI/CI workflow, take a look at [Pact documentation - CI/CD setup guide](https://docs.pact.io/pact_nirvana).
+For a complete guide to integrating Pact into your CI/CI workflow, take a look at [Pact documentation - CI/CD setup guide](https://docs.pact.io/pact_nirvana).

 The Pact guide covers more than just configuring Pact in the CI/CD pipeline,